Axis Security Development Model

 ASDM activity rollout to a development team is a staged process:

-1. The team is introduced to the new activity through role-specific training.
+1. The team is introduced to the new activity through training.

-2. SSG works together with the team to perform the activity, e.g., risk assessment or threat modeling, for selected parts of the system(s) managed by the team.
+2. The SSG works together with the team to perform the activity, like risk assessment or threat modeling, for selected parts of the system(s) managed by the team.

-3. Further activities related to integrating the toolbox in daily work will be handed over to the team and satellite when they are ready to work independently without direct SSG involvement.
-In this phase, the work is governed by the team manager through the ASDM status.
+3. Further activities related to integrating the toolbox in the team’s workflow will be handed over to the manager, team and satellite when they are ready to work independently without direct SSG involvement.

 The rollout is repeated when there are new versions of the ASDM available with modified and/or added activities.
-The amount of time spent by SSG with a team is highly dependent on the activity and code complexity.
-A key factor for successful handover to the team is the existence of an embedded satellite who can continue further ASDM work with the team.
-SSG drives learning and assignment of the satellite in parallel with activity rollout.
+The amount of time spent by the SSG with a team is highly dependent on the activity and code complexity.
+A key factor for successful handover to the team is the existence of a satellite who can continue further ASDM work with the team.
+The SSG drives learning and assignment of the satellite in parallel with activity rollout.

 The figure below summarizes the rollout methodology.